chatziko/audioengine-a5-controller/README.md

 #### Assembling and mounting the board

 The board will go inside the speaker, so we need a clean job.
-We put all the pieces together, solder them to a 4cm x 6cm board and add JST terminals for easy connection and the foamy cable for power.
+We put all the pieces together, solder them to a 4cm x 6cm prototype board, add JST terminals for easy connection and the foamy cable for power.
 The result:

 ![](images/controller.jpg)

 Finally, next to the A5's main board there is a smaller board holding some of the speaker's terminals in the back.
-Using some spacers, we can very conveniently mount our board on top of it, there is enough space so that it does not interfere with any other component of the speaker.
+Using some spacers, we can very conveniently mount our board on top of it.
+There is enough space so that it does not interfere with any other component of the speaker.
 The result looks like it came straight from the factory: